TwilioQuest/twilioquest-api-academy/levels/lovelace_tower/objectives/api-05-get-patch/description.md

     },
   }),
 });

+// This code isn't required, but can be helpful in tracking errors const jsonData = await response.json();
+console.log(jsonData);
 ```

 Create a function called `getAndPatchCorruptedInscription`, place the inscription fragments in the right order based on the response you get from the "divination" endpoint, then send the repaired inscription back to the "divination" endpoint using the "patch" method.
 Using `console.log` to print the response you get may prove useful here!